 SmartSim and SmartRedis

-SmartSim is an open source tool developed by the Hewlett Packard Enterprise (HPE) designed to facilitate the integration of traditional HPC simulation applications with machine learning workflows.
+SmartSim is an open-source tool developed by Hewlett Packard Enterprise (HPE) designed to facilitate the integration of traditional HPC simulation applications with machine learning workflows.
 There are two core components to SmartSim:

-• Provides API to start, stop and monitor HPC applications from Python
+- Provides an API to start, stop, and monitor HPC applications from Python

-• Interfaces with the scheduler launch jobs (PBSPro on Polaris and Cobalt on Theta/ThetaGPU)
+- Interfaces with the scheduler to launch jobs (PBSPro on Polaris and Cobalt on Theta/ThetaGPU)

-• Provides clients that connect to the Orchestrator from Fortran, C, C++, Python code
+- Provides clients that connect to the Orchestrator from Fortran, C, C++, and Python code

-• The client API library enables data transfer to/from database and ability to load and run JIT-traced Python and ML runtimes acting on stored data
+- The client API library enables data transfer to/from the database and the ability to load and run JIT-traced Python and ML runtimes acting on stored data

 For more resources on SmartSim, follow the links below:

-SmartSim on Polaris can be installed creating a virtual environment based on the ML conda module
+SmartSim on Polaris can be installed by creating a virtual environment based on the ML conda module.
+From a compute node, execute:

 python -m venv --clear /path/to/_ssim_env --system-site-packages